GregoryCannon/Room47/README.md

 To draw a room, a Pomona student must login with their username and password.
 Then, they can view a list of available rooms and choose a room to draw into.

+## Admins ##

+Admins can read any rooming-related data and modify any students’ rooming assignments data at any time.